Saba Gul Fellow 2011

 Describe your relevant experience (especially entrepreneurial).

-Prior to BLISS, I have worked on various grassroots development projects globally - ranging from design and installation of affordable solar lighting for tsunami refugees in Sri Lanka to teaching entrepreneurship workshops in Ethiopia, to designing engineering curriculum for universities in China.
+Prior to Popinjay, I have worked on various grassroots development projects globally - ranging from design and installation of affordable solar lighting for tsunami refugees in Sri Lanka to teaching entrepreneurship workshops in Ethiopia, to designing engineering curriculum for universities in China.

 As a board member of the MIT South Asian Alumni Association and the MIT Club of Minnesota, I bring valuable leadership experience to my venture.
 As a volunteer for the Association for the Development of Pakistan - a philanthropy organization that funds development projects - I have developed a keen eye for vetting development projects for the most promising.